noamba/SB_NLP/README.md

 ## Usage

 ### Run a docker container from the created image
-`docker run -v $PWD/app/data:/app/data --name match_container -p 8080:80 match_img`
+`docker run --name match_container -p 8080:80 match_img`

 #### Notes
 - This was tried with Linux and should be fine on mac.
 For Windows, you may need to use `%cd%` instead of `$PWD`
-- Your local `app/data` directory will be mounted into the container.
-If the setting `PERSIST_MATCH_OBJECTS` is set to `True` and the relevant `*_PICKLE_FILE` path settings prefix is `data/`, the pickled objects will be saved *on your local drive* (not within the container).
-This allows reuse of calculated phrase-matching objects even if the docker image and/or container are removed.
+- If the setting `PERSIST_MATCH_OBJECTS` is set to `True` pickled objects will be saved within your container.
+This allows reuse of calculated phrase-matching objects when the docker container is restarted.
 - This step may take a few minutes (possibly 2, depending
 on machine speed?) when initially run as phrase-match objects need to be created.
 If `PERSIST_MATCH_OBJECTS` is `True` this step will be faster in